Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

 Read [Pull Requests](https://www.thegizraway.com/pull_requests.html) for a detailed explanation, including screen shots, on how to do the above.

 ####Use the Checklist
-This will help remind you of the above items to implement.
+This will help you do your work.
 When a PR is created, this checklist will automatically be in the first comment. **Before you submit the PR**, please make sure that you did all the following things.

 [ ] - Merge latest code from the master branch.
 [ ] - Code review yourself.